-The directory file polya.pdf contains a systematic and general list of suggestions for approaching and solving mathematical problems, and the file mathproofs.pdf - which was written for undergraduate level courses but is still relevant at higher levels - discusses the more formal aspects of mathematical proofs.
-Here are a few additional comments:
+The directory file polya.pdf contains a systematic and general list of suggestions for approaching and solving mathematical problems, and the file mathproofs.pdf discusses the more formal aspects of mathematical proofs.
+Here are a few more comments:

 1. Many exercises can be solved by imitating arguments in the course text or notes, so it is usually worthwhile to see if an exercise can be analyzed by modifying a previously seen argument.
 The following quotation from the Poetics of Aristotle (384-322 B.C.E.; see Section I, Part IV) seems appropriate: